 Milana was born in Moscow, Russia and was raised in Nicosia, Cyprus.
 Milana is a native Russian speaker and is conversational in Spanish.

-Milana is a member of the Alumni Board of Trinity University and their leadership team.
-She is also a member of the Host Committee for Brandworkers, an organization for factory and industry workers.
+Milana is a member of the Alumni Board of Trinity University and their leadership team; she is a member of the Host Committee for Brandworkers, an organization for factory and industry workers; and she is a member of the National Association of Legal Advocacy Educators (NALE).

 Bar and Court Admissions